-CMTO supports the use of acupuncture as a modality if registrants are authorized by the College to perform acupuncture, and this modality is performed within the Massage Therapy Scope of Practice and in accordance with CMTO’s Acupuncture Standard of Practice.
+CMTO supports the use of acupuncture as a modality if registrants are authorized by the College to perform acupuncture, and this modality is performed within the Massage Therapy Scope of Practice and in accordance with CMTO’s Standard of Practice: Acupuncture.
 The practice of acupuncture as a Massage Therapy modality requires specialized training of a significant nature.
-The programs listed here have confirmed, in writing, to CMTO that their teachings, evaluation process and instructor qualifications meet the College’s requirements.
-CMTO calls the programs that confirm that they have met these thresholds “Confirmed Acupuncture Education Programs.”
+These educational programs have confirmed, in writing, to CMTO that their teachings, evaluation process and instructor qualifications meet the College’s requirements.
+CMTO calls the programs that confirm that they have met these thresholds “confirmed acupuncture education programs.”

 In order to become a “Confirmed Acupuncture Education Program,” CMTO requires programs to submit a true and accurate formal declaration that:

 - The program teaches all of the Acupuncture Practice Competencies and Performance Indicators (APC/PIs) as articulated and published by CMTO;

 - All of the program’s acupuncture instructors are authorized (regulated appropriately in Ontario, in good standing, and not currently under investigation);